MicrosoftDocs/SupportArticles-docs/support/sql/admin/configure-permissions-access-remote-data.md

 ## Disable Transact-SQL statements

 > [!NOTE]
 > Ad hoc access of remote OLE BD data sources using `OPENROWSET` and `OPENDATASOURCE` is disabled by default and no additional configuration is necessary.
-You need to use the procedures below only if this remote access has previously been explicitly enabled.
+You need to use the following procedures only if this remote access has previously been explicitly enabled.

-You can disable Transact-SQL statements that use ad-hoc connection strings with specific OLE DB providers in the `OPENROWSET` and `OPENDATASOURCE` functions using one of the procedures below:
+You can disable Transact-SQL statements that use ad-hoc connection strings with specific OLE DB providers in the `OPENROWSET` and `OPENDATASOURCE` functions using one of the following procedures:

 - Specify the `DisallowAdHocAccess` property for the provider in SQL Server Management Studio (SSMS):